DrHeinz11/DrHeinz11/README.md

--My name is Franco Martin, I'm a frontend developer with an interest in UX/UI.
+# My name is Franco Martin, I'm a frontend developer with an interest in UX/UI.

--For 1 year I study programming and design in a self-taught way.
+### For 1 year I study programming and design in a self-taught way.

--In case of interest you can look at my public repositories.
+### In case of interest you can look at my public repositories.

--Thank you.
+## Thank you.